 More than anything, Songs from the Road shows that the success of Too Many Roads was no fluke.
 Thorbjørn Risager and his highly skilled accomplices have perfected a spicy blend of musical ingredients.
 The hundreds of shows they’ve played during the past few years have them running like a well-oiled machine.
 More great things can be expected of them in the future – but until then, we have this brilliant document of a band that is quietly revolutionizing the way we look at the blues.

-The Black Tornado band
+The Black Tornado band on the SFTR recording:

 Thorbjørn Risager – leadvoc, gtr

 Peter Kehl – trumpet, perc, voc,

 The Tornadettes (guest appearance on “Songs from the road” and on special occasions!)

 Ida Bang – voc